solo-io/gloo/docs/content/contributing/documentation/style_guide.md

 title: Style Guide
 menuTitle: Style Guide
 weight: 20
-description: Standards and guidance for Gloo documentation
+description: Standards and guidance for Gloo Edge documentation
 ---

-The documentation for Gloo is meant to be conversational and engaging.
+The documentation for Gloo Edge is meant to be conversational and engaging.
 It should also be easy to read and inviting for the newcomer.
 In an attempt to maintain a consistent voice and style throughout the docs, please use the following conventions when approaching a new document or revising an existing one.

 ## Style guide

 * **Introduce and guide** - All documents should start with a title and introduction.
 Assume that the reader ended up on this page without reading any other documents.
-Don't assume that they are coming to this document with deep technical knowledge about Gloo.
+Don't assume that they are coming to this document with deep technical knowledge about Gloo Edge.
 Be supportive and guide the reader to be successful.

 * **Italicize terms** - When a technical term is first used in a document, it should be *italicized* to indicate to the reader that the term has a technical meaning.
 This is true for any technical term that is not commonly used by the general public.
 You might know what an *ingress controller* is, but don't assume your audience does.
 In addition, the term should be explained when it is first mentioned, either within the paragraph that contains it, or in [] square brackets immediately after the term.